douglaswlee/The-Island-of-Misfit-Takehomes/Shapes-Data-Test/README.md

 ### What was this take-home about?

 For this assignment, I was asked to use the provided dataset **Analyst Coding Test.csv** to answer a series of questions which were mostly Exploratory Data Analysis (EDA) tasks.
 These questions and my answers are included in the notebook **Shapes Data Test.ipynb**.

+### Notes

+* I clearly misread question 2) as with respect to the area size of each shape as opposed to "the area size of each color".
+* My interpretation of quesiton 4) was: given that a shape is green, which shape is most likely?